DJ Culture

 Note that we are looking for DJ’s who spin a little bit off the beaten path.
 If you spin genres of music that aren’t of the main stream and especially music coming from the African Diaspora, please hit us up.
 Also if you sit around and complain that you have no place to play due to the main stream formats are not your cup of tea, reach out and lets connect.
 There are so many opportunities if you are will to think outside the box… We are running around the box, setting things off!!

-DJ KV of Feel It Radio
+DJ KV formerly of Feel It Radio is a DJ from Jersey City who is down with us!

 There is so much that makes up DJ Kortez AKA Mojito Jones and the creator of Gathering of Tribes, (formerly Born Again Vinyl, a name coined by dear friend, DJ, Playwright and Podcast host of For the Love of House Podcast, Mark Henderson).
 The DJ/artist was the 2nd half of House of BAV, a sustainable Fashion boutique in East Orange NJ.
 The boutique is actually “Home of Born Again Vintage“, a sustainable fashion line created by upcycle designer Bridgett Artise.
 The store became a creative hub for the artist who sells his art and collaborations on fashion.
 The music from the start was one of the things that makes the boutique unique but the music didn’t start there.
 Kortez has been a DJ since 1984 and his introduction to DJ Culture was during the Sunday afternoon parties hosted by the Pegasus Disco in Midtown NYC in the late70’s.
 Kortez’s older Brother Demmick Peace attended the night club and was a regular at the Paradise Garage.
 So from the very beginning Kortez was taught the differences of so-called mainstream and underground culture and he naturally felt more at home with the underground.
 When Kortez was becoming a teen and finding himself in the music, Hip Hop was becoming a new music force and neighborhood DJ’s were becoming a staple in suburban Black neighborhoods.